samthelin/games-pythonista-beehive/README.md

 # games-pythonista-beehive
-A repository for the mobile game BeeHive developed for the iPhone in Pythonista.
+A repository for the mobile game BeeHive developed for the iPhone in Pythonista, using the Scene module.

-In this game you play as the character of a bee, trying to collect honey while avoiding the enemy bees and collecting power ups on the way.
+In this game you play as the character of a bee, trying to collect honey while avoiding the enemy bees and collecting power-ups on the way.
 You move the bee with the iPhone's built-in accelerometer and gyroscope.

-The code still needs a facelift and is lacking in consistent comments.
-This is in the process of being fixed.